rajankeshari/rajankeshari/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying at IIT(ISM) Dhanbad .
-- 🥅 &nbsp; 2020 Goals: Contribute more to Open Source projects .
+- 🥅 &nbsp; New Year(2021) Goals: Contribute more to Open Source projects .

 <h3> 🛠 &nbsp;Tech Stack</h3>